Hamiltonian Floer theory on surfaces: Constructing chain-level continuation maps with prescribed behaviour

-The main result of this section is to show that this essentially topological condition, combined with the obvious necessary condition on the asymptotic behaviour of the strands, is sufficient to guarantee the existence of some regular homotopy of Floer data $(\mathcal{H},J)$ such that each cylinder is $(\mathcal{H},J)$-Floer. \begin{defn} We will say that a finite collection of smooth maps $u_i: \R \times S^1 \rightarrow \Sigma$, $i=1, \ldots,k$, is a \textbf{pre-model for a continuation cobordism} (from $(H^-,J^-)$ to $(H^+,J^+)$) if they satisfy the following \begin{enumerate} \item There exists $K >0$ such that the maps $u_i|_{[-K,K]}$ are the strands of a positive braid cobordism such that the graphs of these strands intersect transversally. \item For the same $K$ as above, $u_i|_{(-\infty,-K]}$ has finite $(H^-,J^-)$-energy and satisfies the $(H^-,J^-)$-Floer equation, while $u_i|_{[K,\infty)}$ has finite $(H^+,J^+)$ energy and satisfies the $(H^+,J^+)$-Floer equation, for each $i=1,\ldots,k$. \end{enumerate} \end{defn} And we aim to show \begin{thm} If $u_i: \R \times S^1 \rightarrow \Sigma$, $i=1, \ldots,k$ defines a pre-model for a continuation cobordism from $(H^-,J^-)$ to $(H^+,J^+)$, then there exists $u_i': \R \times S^1 \rightarrow \Sigma$, $i=1, \ldots,k$ which is a model for a continuation cobordism from $(H^-,J^-)$ to $(H^+,J^+)$ and such that each $u_i'$ differs from $u_i$ only by a small homotopy inside a compact set of $(-K,K) \times S^1$ (where here $K>0$ is as in the definition of a pre-model for a continuation cobordism). \end{thm} The principal virtue of this result is that the existence or non-existence of pre-models may largely be reduced to the question of the relative topologies of the collections of capped orbits (\textit{qua} capped braids) being connected by these cylinders, along with asymptotic information provided by the asymptotic operator. \\ \\ The argument itself is straightforward and rather hands-on.
+The argument itself is straightforward and rather hands-on.
 Our goal is to show that given a pre-model for a cobordism from $(H^-,J^-)$ to $(H^+,J^+)$, we may build a homotopy of Floer data $(\mathcal{H},J) \in \HJ(H^-,J^-;H^+,J^+)$ such that each $u_i$ is $(\mathcal{H},J)$-Floer.
-When $(u_1(s_0,t_0), \ldots, u_k(s_0,t_0)) \in C^k(\Sigma)$, it is not difficult to simply choose $(\mathcal{H}^{s_0}_{t_0},J^{s_0}_{t_0})$ such that each $u_i$ satisfies the relevant Floer-equation at $(s_0,t_0)$, and this assignment may be made smoothly in $(s,t)$ as long as $u_i(s,t) \neq u_j(s,t)$ for $i \neq j$.
+When \\ $(u_1(s_0,t_0), \ldots, u_k(s_0,t_0)) \in C_k(\Sigma)$, it is not difficult to simply choose $(\mathcal{H}^{s_0}_{t_0},J^{s_0}_{t_0})$ such that each $u_i$ satisfies the relevant Floer-equation at $(s_0,t_0)$, and this assignment may be made smoothly in $(s,t)$ as long as $u_i(s,t) \neq u_j(s,t)$ for $i \neq j$.
 The difficulty, therefore, arises when the graphs of the cylinders intersect.
-To resolve this, in Section \ref{Sec: Perturbing Pos Int Strands} we explain how to perturb the cylinders in a neighbourhood $V$ of an intersection point to another pre-model which satisfies the Floer equations for a judiciously chosen pair $(\mathcal{H}^V,J^V)$ on $V$.
+To resolve this, in Section \ref{Sec: Perturbing Pos Int Strands} we explain how to perturb the cylinders in a neighbourhood $V$ of an intersection point to another pre-model which satisfies the Floer equations for a judiciously chosen pair $(\mathcal{H}_V,J_V)$ on $V$.
 In Section \ref{Sec: Proof of Pre-models to Models theorem}, we prove Theorem \ref{Theorem: Pre-models give models of cont cobordisms} by performing this perturbation at every intersection point, and then arguing that we may extend the locally judiciously chosen s-dependent Hamiltonian-almost complex structure pairs to an adapted homotopy of Floer data $(\mathcal{H},J)$ such that the resulting perturbed cylinders are all $(\mathcal{H},J)$-Floer.
 Finally, in Section \ref{Sec: Models to Regular models}, we address the question of obtaining model cobordisms for \textit{regular} homotopies of Floer data from the existence of the model cobordisms constructed in Theorem \ref{Theorem: Pre-models give models of cont cobordisms}.
-This gives method for designing Floer continuation maps which have prescribed chain-level behaviour.
+This gives a method for designing Floer continuation maps which have prescribed chain-level behaviour.